Uemura Shōen: Biography

 In 1894, Shōen became a disciple of Kōno Bairei and later of his successor Takeuchi Seihō.
 She won her first local award in 1898 with a work selected for the Exhibition of New and Old Art ("Shinko Bijutsu Tenrankai" or "Shinkoten") in Kyoto.
 She won her first national award in 1900 for a painting submitted to an exhibition sponsored by the Japan Fine Arts Academy (Nihon Bijutsuin) with the Japan Painting Association (Nihon Kaiga Kyokai).
 She later focused on producing work for display and sale at the government-sponsored Bunten exhibitions starting from 1907.
 The purchase of her painting, The Beauty of Four Seasons, by the Duke of Connaught on his visit to Japan, raised her to celebrity status at the mere age of fifteen.
 Shōen was chosen shortly after by the Japanese government to have her work shown in the Chicago World Exposition of 1893 along with many other prominent artists at the time, all older and mostly from Tokyo in comparison.
 Shōen painted another version of The Beauty of Four Seasons for the exposition and received an award for the painting.

 Shōen drew from her artistic training and her personal interest in woodblock prints and older painting styles to develop new techniques and styles of composition with a broad range of subjects.
 Themes and elements from the traditional Noh drama frequently appeared in her works, but images of beautiful women (bijin-ga) came to dominate her work.
 Eventually, her work would combine the themes of both Noh and women in a single composition.

-From 1917 to 1922, she entered a slump and declined to participate in exhibitions for several years.
+With all her might, she painted Honō (焔, Flame) in 1918, a painting about female jealousy and eternal love that cemented her reputation.
+Shoen described the work as "the flame of a middle-aged woman's jealousy" which coincidentally debuted in the same year of Suzuki Shōnen's death.
+For a while after that, she did not exhibit her work.

 In 1924, she returned to the art world by exhibiting a painting titled Yōkihi (楊貴妃, the consort Yang Guifei) at the Fourth Exhibition of the Imperial Academy of Fine Arts.
 The painting is now at the Shōhaku Art Museum in Nara.

 During the 1930s, when Shōen was in her late 50s and early 60s, she began producing very large works.
 These include Spring and Autumn (1930), Jo-no-mai (1936), and Soshi-arai Komachi (1937).
 Many of these works, especially Jo-no-mai are now considered her greatest masterpieces.
 It is believed that the model for Jo-no-mai is Shoen's daughter-in-law portraying a confident and dignified women in a brilliantly colored orange kimono fading into a cloud pattern at the hem.